Machine Learning for Beginners: A Practical 2024 Guide

 A Step-by-Step Guide to Applying Basic Machine Learning

-Now let’s dive into the practical steps involved in applying basic machine learning.
+Now let’s the practical steps involved in applying basic machine learning.
 We’ll use a simple example to illustrate the process: predicting whether a customer will churn (leave a company) based on their demographics and usage behavior.

 Step 1: Data Collection